XBTJames/TransactonFeesByPool/README.md

 # TransactonFeesByPool
 Jupyter Notebook that produces some metrics and visualizations for Bitcoin transaction fees, specifically the distribution of fees by pool

-This data was compliled via a selfhosted-instance of Mempool.space on an Umbrel.
+This data was compliled via a self-hosted instance of Mempool.space on an Umbrel.
 It is possible to use the https://mempool.space/ API, but I will warn you that it is specifically not designed for this kind of bulk block information download.

 From the mempool.space API Documentation: "To return data for more than 10 blocks, consider becoming an enterprise sponsor."